-The Glen Theater sat just off the corner of Broadway Avenue on West Ridge Road in Gary.
-It’s opening attraction in 1968 was Disney’s “The Happiest Millionaire”.
+The Ridge Theater sat just off the corner of Broadway Avenue on W. Ridge Road in Gary, IN.
+It opened in late-1941.
+It was renovated in 1968, reopening as the Glen Theatre with Disney’s “The Happiest Millionaire” starring Tommy Steele.
 The theater was an instant success playing first run and revival films.
 Some weekends they would have kid shows in the mornings and action films for midnight shows.
 The Glen Theater most often played the first run Walt Dinsey films of the 1970’s.
 I can remember going to see “Sword in the Stone”, “The Apple Dumpling Gang”, “Herbie Rides Again”, and “One of Our Dinosaurs is Missing”.

 Sometimes they would play first run action films that would show up at the area drive-ins.
 I can remember seeing “Race with the Devil” there.
 The Glen’s biggest attraction came relatively early in its life when they showed “Airport” for 10 weeks.
 In the mid-1970’s the Glen Theater started experimenting with X-rated films and by 1977 had gone to porno altogether.
 The theater closed in 1981 amid gang activity and violence in the area.

 In 1983 a Bible group reopened the Glen Theater to show religous films such as “Ben-Hur” and “The Ten Commandments”.
 That failed miserably and the doors closed for good just a month later.
 The marquee said ‘Reopening Soon’ and stayed that way for almost twenty years.